WEATHER-WISE, TODAY IS A TRANSITION DAY...

 THURSDAY: S/SW 10-20+ MPH

-TODAY: Partly cloudy.
+AFTERNOON: Partly cloudy.
 Still cool.
-A light wind.
+A southwest light wind.
 HIGH: 51, with cooler 40s lakeside

 TONIGHT: Clouds increase.
 A late wintry mix NORTH.
 LOW: 35, then slowly rising